library(foreign) #this lets us read in spss files

 ses_grpcenter = c( -1, 0, 1 ) )

-fake.students = mutate( fake.students, ses = meanses + ses_grpcenter )
+= mutate( fake.students, ses = meanses + ses_grpcenter )

-fake.students$mathach = predict( mod4.5, newdata=fake.students, allow.new.levels = TRUE )
+fake.students $mathach = predict( mod4.5, newdata=fake.students, allow.new.levels = TRUE )

-fake.schools = filter( fake.students, ses_grpcenter == 0 )
+fake.students= filter( fake.students, ses_grpcenter == 0 )

 ggplot( fake.students, aes( ses, mathach ) ) +